Zaiyancool/gdg_angular_ai/README.md

-remember to change to your own api key in src/app
+remember to change to your own gemini api key in src/app/ai-content/ai-content.component.ts

+npm install

+ng serve